How can you tell your child has ADHD?

 What can Therapy Alliance Singapore do for you?

-If you observe ADHD symptoms as mentioned above for your child, do not hesitate to contact us for a no-obligation discussion on your child’s condition with our Therapist/Specialist before deciding to perform an ADHD test or assessment for complete analysis of your child.
+If you observe ADHD symptoms as mentioned above for your child, do not hesitate to contact us for a no-obligation discussion on your child’s condition with our Therapist/Specialist before deciding to perform an ADHD test or assessment for a complete analysis of your child.

 Recognizing ADHD symptoms and seeking early intervention will lead to better outcomes for both affected children and their families.